Myth #1: This class will help you sculpt long, lean, muscle

 How much protein per day do you need?
 The current RDA (recommended dietary allowance) for protein intake is just .36 grams per pound of bodyweight (!!!!) and for a 135 pound female, that’s under 50g per day.
 That amount of protein will likely leave you woefully deficient - in order to maintain or build muscle, that same woman would actually need 100 - 135 grams of protein per day.
 Even if building a lot of muscle is not your ultimate goal, muscle maintenance is an important part of metabolic health.
 Increasing protein acts as a great fat-loss tool- it’s highly thermogenic, meaning it takes a lot of energy to digest and process it.

 If you’re trying to curb overeating while surrounded by endless food sources and highly palatable options, protein is super satisfying.
 While you could probably eat six calorie-packed, nutrient deficient donuts, just two low-calorie, nutrient packed chicken breasts is going to give you all the nutrients you need.
 If you don’t have time to cook, a meal replacement is a healthy alternative to consuming high amounts of protein with little to no calories.
-RSP’s TrueFit protein powder has 25g of grass-fed whey protein, 12 organic fruits and veggies, prebiotics and probiotics and only has 140 calories per serving.
+RSP’s TrueFit meal replacement powder has 25g of grass-fed whey protein, 12 organic fruits and veggies, prebiotics and probiotics and only has 140 calories per serving.
+Also available in a vegan version, TrueFit plant protein powder.
 If you’re in a bind, you can also do a meal replacement protein shake like RSP’s TrueFit shake, which is a ready to go meal whenever you need it most.

 Protein is imperative for optimal health, and it’s also an extremely important factor in all of your fitness goals.